hardwaremafia/www/src/pages/wiki/index.md

 ---
-title: Hardware Mafia Resource Wiki
+title: Hardware Mafia Community Wiki
 layout: '@/layouts/WikiPageLayout.astro'
 ---

-Welcome to the resource wiki.
+Welcome to the community wiki.
 It is meant to curate various hardware related resources by community members.

 ## Contribute